Last updated on January 26th, 2021 at 06:31 pm

 There are also other services available and you will find the links below.
 Be aware that UBER still is not a legal service in Colombia and if you use it, you need to sit on the front seat.
 It also happened in the past that taxi drivers identified Uber drivers and beat them up.

-Also, an important to know is that taxi drivers, without exception, where Formula 1 drivers in their former life.
-Don’t be surprised therefore if you are going to break the sound barrier within the city limits.
+Also, an important to know is that taxi drivers, without exception, believe they were Formula 1 drivers in their former life.
+So, don’t be surprised if you break the sound barrier within the city limits.

 The most important of all, you need to learn the Colombian way of waving the hand so that taxis, buses etc. will know you want a ride and will stop to pick you up.